Address: No. 505, Section 1, Nanbin Road, Ji’an Township, Hualien County

 While it depends on what time of the year you visit Taiwan, there's usually always something going on around the island.

 While events and festivals this year will be mostly a scaled down affair due to COVID-19, there are still many that will go ahead.
-Taiwan was one of the few nations to hold New Year's Eve celebrations, limiting numbers of people around Taipei 101 for the firework show.
+Taiwan was one of the few nations to hold New Year's Eve celebrations last year, limiting numbers of people around Taipei 101 for the firework show.
 Events are held at temples and cities all over the country for Ghost Month in August, an incredible way to see the culture first hand.
 The Taiwan International Balloon Festival is a popular event in Taitung that's well worth seeing along with dragon boat racing in June.